Dynamics of radiating particles in current sheets with a transverse magnetic field component

 But in that case there exists an invariant $L(\mu,i_x)=L_\mu(\mu)L_{i_x}(i_x)$.
 From $\frac{d}{dt}L(\mu,i_x)=0$ follows $L_\mu'(\mu)L_{i_x}(i_x)F_\mu(\mu)F_{i_x}(i_x)+L_\mu(\mu)L_{i_x}'(i_x)F_\mu(\mu)F_{i_x}(i_x)=0$ or:

 since the left side does not depend on $i_x$ and the right side does not depend on $\mu$.

 In that case due to Eq.~\ref{eq:fgmu} it is easily found that

-We will use Eq.~\ref{L1L2} to find $L_{i_x}$ for all $i_x$ in the following subsection.
-But for trajectories with $i_x\ll i_{xmax}$ it can be estimated independently of Eq.~\ref{L1L2} that $L_{i_x}=i_x^2$.
-Indeed, since $\dot{p_y}\sim\dot{z}$, and $\left|\dot{z}\right|$ is very small on the near-Larmor trajectories with $-\eta\gg1$ (to the right of the red curve on Fig.~\ref{phsp}) \cite{Traj,Sonnerup1971}, a particle spends a lot more time with $\dot{p_y}<0$ (to the right of the green curve) than with $\dot{p_y}<0$ (to the left of the green curve).
+We will use Eq.~\ref{eq:L1L2} to find $L_{i_x}$ for all $i_x$ in the following subsection.
+But for trajectories with $i_x\ll i_{xmax}$ it can be estimated independently of Eq.~\ref{eq:L1L2} that $L_{i_x}=i_x^2$.
+Indeed, since $\dot{q_y}\sim\dot{z}$, and $\overline{\dot{z}}$ is very small on the near-Larmor trajectories with $-\eta\gg1$ (to the right of the red curve on Fig.~\ref{phsp}) \cite{Traj,Sonnerup1971} as compared to meandering trajectories (to the left of the red curve), and the particle completes a closed loop on the $(y,p_y)$ plane, the particle must spend most of its time with $\dot{p_y}<0$ (to the right of the green curve) rather than with $\dot{p_y}<0$ (to the left of the green curve).
 Additionally, its average $x^2$ is also larger \cite{Traj,Sonnerup1971,ZelenyiUFN2013}, and therefore so is its exposure to radiative friction.
 Therefore, for a rough estimate the influence of weaker radiative friction over shorter periods of time to the left of the red curve can be neglected, and only the part of the trajectory to the right of the red curve can be considered.
 Finally, remembering that $i_x\sim\oint p_x dx/p^{3/2}$ \cite{ZelenyiUFN2013}, the Larmor radius in the ultrarelativistic case $R_L\sim\gamma$ and $p\sim\gamma$, it can be concluded that $i_x\sim\gamma^{1/2}=\mu^{-1/2}$, thus $i_x^2\mu\approx const$.